 Incredibly Easy Chicken Soup

-I wrote this recipe to use leftover cooked chicken, so you can use leftover chicken you have on hand or grab a rotisserie chicken at the store and use the white meat from that (save the thighs and drumsticks to take for lunches and the carcass to make soup!).
+I wrote this recipe to use leftover cooked chicken, so you can use leftover chicken you have on hand or grab a rotisserie chicken at the store and use the white meat from that (save the thighs and drumsticks for lunches and the carcass to make soup!).

 Since you’re starting with cooked chicken, this soup comes together super quick and easy in one pot with minimal fuss.